mutatiismutandiis/diplomatura-projecto-final/README.md

-## Proyecto final Dimpomatura en Ciencia de Datos con R y Python

-**Título:** Análisis del Desempeño Académico en Probabilidad y Estadística - Impacto del Género y Estrategias para la Mejora

-**Fecha de presentación:** 29/11/2024.
+## Final Project – Data Science Diploma with R and Python

+**Title:** Academic Performance Analysis in Probability and Statistics – Gender Impact and Strategies for Improvement

+**Presentation Date:** 29/11/2024.

 **Contenido:**

-- Códigos para el procesamiento del los datos y construcción del dataset.
-- Archivo del dataset utilizado.
+- Code for data processing and dataset construction.
-- Código del Análisis exploratorio de datos (EDA).
+- Dataset file used in the analysis.
+- Code for Exploratory Data Analysis (EDA).
-- Gráficos interactivos disponibles en https://mutatiismutandiis.github.io/diplomatura-projecto-final/
+- Interactive visualizations available at: https://mutatiismutandiis.github.io/diplomatura-projecto-final/
-- Código de los modelos estadísticos aplicados: Regresión logística, Random Forest y Máquina de Soporte Vectorial (SVM).
+- Code for applied statistical models: Logistic Regression, Random Forest, and Support Vector Machine (SVM).
-- Link a la versión final de Colab para la presentación con el análisis correspondiente: https://colab.research.google.com/drive/1nnmLF2hWvkC0eM26_LVPHh1rkUlvEQ8w?usp=sharing
+- Link to the final Colab notebook used for the presentation and analysis: https://colab.research.google.com/drive/1nnmLF2hWvkC0eM26_LVPHh1rkUlvEQ8w?usp=sharing
-  _(Observación: No se brinda acceso a los archivos originales para proteger la privacidad de los estudiantes, por lo tanto, no se puede correr la notebook de colab)_
+  _Note: Access to original files is restricted to protect student privacy, so the notebook cannot be executed_
-- Link al video de la presentación: https://youtu.be/-GXgOdmrUJ4?si=Pf4Nd9t_uNbdcuCw
+- Link to the presentation video: https://youtu.be/-GXgOdmrUJ4?si=Pf4Nd9t_uNbdcuCw
+  _Note: Presentation is in Spanish._